Overview of high-density QCD studies with the CMS experiment at the LHC: Hard probes in heavy ion collisions and sensitivity to quark-gluon plasma

 Measurements of \PcgLp baryons via the \Lcdecay channel~\cite{CMS:2023frs} are presented in Fig.~\ref{fig:openhf_lc}.
 The left panel displays the \LcDratio ratio as a function of \PcgLp \pt in \pp collisions at 5.02\TeV.
 The right panel shows the same \pp data points, compared with \PbPb results at the same collision energy.
 For $\pt > 10\GeV$, the \LcDratio ratios for \pp and \PbPb collisions are consistent with each other, suggesting that the coalescence process does not significantly affect \PcgLp baryon production in this \pt region.
 The \LcDratio ratio in all collision systems are observed to be much higher than that in $\Pep\Pem$ collisions for $\pt < 30 \GeV$, which is around 0.1 with mild \pt dependence.
 To further understand the implications of the measurements for \PcgLp production, the results are compared with predictions of various models.
 The color reconnection mechanism~\cite{CRmodes} implemented in {\PYTHIA{}8} enhances baryon-to-meson ratios in \pp collisions by considering the string fragmentation to be color connected in a way that the total string length becomes as short as possible.
 This prediction (shown by the CR2 prediction displayed as a purple line in the left panel of Fig.~\ref{fig:openhf_lc}) is consistent with the \pp measurement for $\pt < 10\GeV$, but is systematically lower than the data at higher \pt.
 A model involving both coalescence and fragmentation in \pp collisions~\cite{Greco_pub_2}, shown by the blue band, describes the \pp measurements well after it is tuned using previous CMS measurements~\cite{CMS:2019uws}.
+It is worth mentioning that the Catania model~\cite{Greco_pub_2} assumes the formation of a QGP medium in \pp collisions.
 Another model, displayed as a yellow and green band in the left and right panels, respectively, adopts a statistical hadronization approach and takes into account decays of excited charm baryon states~\cite{Rapp_ppresult, Rapp_PbPb}.
 It provides a reasonable description of the measurements in \pp and \PbPb collisions for $\pt < 12\GeV$.